outerbounds/metaflow-ray/README.md

 `metaflow-ray` is an extension for Metaflow that enables seamless integration with Ray, allowing users to easily leverage Ray's powerful distributed computing capabilities within their Metaflow flows.
-With `metaflow-ray`, you can spin up transient Ray clusters on AWS Batch directly from your Metaflow steps using the `@ray_parallel` decorator.
+With `metaflow-ray`, you can spin up transient Ray clusters on AWS Batch directly from your Metaflow steps using the `@metaflow_ray` decorator.
 This enables you to run your Ray applications that leverage Ray Core, Ray Train, Ray Tune, and Ray Data effortlessly within your Metaflow flow.

 ### Features
-- <b>Effortless Ray Integration:</b> This extension provides a simple and intuitive way to incorporate Ray into your Metaflow workflows using the `@ray_parallel` decorator
+- <b>Effortless Ray Integration:</b> This extension provides a simple and intuitive way to incorporate Ray into your Metaflow workflows using the `@metaflow_ray` decorator
 - <b>Transient Ray Clusters:</b> Let Metaflow orchestrate the creation of transient Ray clusters on top of AWS Batch multi-node parallel jobs
-- <b>Seamless Ray Initialization:</b> The `@ray_parallel` decorator handles the initialization of the Ray cluster for you, so you just need to focus on writing your Ray code without worrying about cluster setup
+- <b>Seamless Ray Initialization:</b> The `@metaflow_ray` decorator handles the initialization of the Ray cluster for you, so you just need to focus on writing your Ray code without worrying about cluster setup
 - <b>Wide Range of Applications:</b> Run a wide variety of Ray applications, including hyperparameter tuning, distributed data processing, and distributed training